Avasam/speedrun.com_global_scoreboard_webapp/README.md

 Get yourself a [MySQL server](https://dev.mysql.com/downloads/mysql/) (PythonAnywhere uses version 5.6.40)
 Install [Python](https://www.python.org/downloads/) 3.7+
 Install PIP (this should come bundled with python 3.4+)
-Run this command through the python interpreter (or prepend with `py -m` in a terminal): `pip install flask flask_cors flask_sqlalchemy sqlalchemy httplib2 simplejson mysql-connector requests pyjwt`
+Run this command in a terminal: `pip3 install flask flask_cors flask_sqlalchemy sqlalchemy httplib2 simplejson mysql-connector requests pyjwt`
 Copy `configs.template.py` as `configs.py` and update the file as needed.
 If needed, copy `.env.development` as `.env.development.local` and update the file.